chainstacklabs/foundry-vs-hardhat/Notes.md

 ```

-### Logging
+## Logging

 One of the tricky things coming from Hardhat is using `console.log()`.

 With Hardhat, you can import this contract library that provides methods to print in the terminal which is super useful.
 But obviously, if you try to compile a Hardhat contract that uses the `console.log`, you 'll get an error as the dependency is not there.
 You could install it as a dependency (which you can do via `forge install NomicFoundation/hardhat` and import it from [_/packages/hardhat-core/console.sol_](https://github.com/NomicFoundation/hardhat/blob/master/packages/hardhat-core/console.sol)) but [the recommended option](https://github.com/gakonst/foundry/tree/master/forge#consolelog) is to copy [this contract](https://github.com/gakonst/foundry/blob/master/evm-adapters/testdata/console.sol) into your project, and import it wherever you want to use `console.log`.
 It's not ideal, but they'll come up with a better option soon.

-If you just need to write logs in your test files, you don't need any other dependencies.
-The included-by-default [DSTest contract](https://github.com/dapphub/ds-test/blob/master/src/test.sol), comes with assertions and logging events so you just need to emit any of the available events, like `emit log_string()` or `emit log_int()`, `emit log_address()` etc. :
+**If you just need to write logs in your test files, you don't need any dependencies.** The included-by-default [DSTest contract](https://github.com/dapphub/ds-test/blob/master/src/test.sol), comes with assertions and logging events so you just need to emit any of the available events, like `emit log_string()` or `emit log_int()`, `emit log_address()` etc.

 ## Hardhat vs Foundry: Writting Tests

 Testing is probably on the the most different aspects between Hardhat and Foundry.
-To compare them, I've created a basic smart contract that simulates a bank and allow users to open accounts, deposit and withdraw ether, close the account, and return the number of active accounts.
+To compare them, I created a basic smart contract that simulates a bank and allow users to open accounts, deposit and withdraw ether, close the account, and return the number of active accounts.
 You can [find the code here]().

 In Hardhat, you write your tests in Javascript using the _describe_ and _it_ keywords to define all different scenarios, and use Mocha as the default assertion library.
 Using Hardhat, this would be a testing file for the MiniBank contract: